Why Bookkeepers and Accountants Are Undervalued in Construction

 The Tide Is Finally Turning

-Today, thousands of construction companies still using true job cost accounting systems are actively looking for skilled bookkeepers, accountants, and controllers who understand construction.
+In addition to the thousands of construction companies still using true job cost accounting systems and the need for skilled bookkeepers, accountants, and controllers who understand construction, younger builders are waking up to the hard truth:

 QuickBooks + spreadsheets + third‑party apps cost more time, more money, and more mistakes than simply investing in the right job cost accounting system—and the right people.